chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 	const outputPathParsed = path.parse(outputPath);
 	const outputFolder = outputPathParsed.dir.replace(/^(\/)+/, '').replace(/(\/)+$/, '').trim(); // Compute the output folder name, removing leading and trailing slashes const outputFile = outputPathParsed.base;
-	const outputBlocks = { default: '', allThemes: [] }; // We'll be creating a block for each theme, and the default will be separate, but this is not a requirement const publicPrefix = '--';
+	const outputBlocks = { default: '', allThemes: [] }; // We’ll be creating a block for each theme, and the default will be separate, but this is not a requirement const publicPrefix = '--';
 	const privatePrefix = '--_';
 	const lightScheme = Object.keys(tokens).find((themeKey) => tokens[themeKey]._USER_SCHEME === 'light');